coashby/orfaqs/docs/how-to-guides/discover-proteins-with-orfaqs.md

 `<OUTPUT_DIRECTORY>/<JOB_ID>/.orfaqs-apps/orfaqs-protein-discovery`.

 ### Output Files
+Outputs are presented in two ways:
+1. By reading frame
+1. As a complete set of results (data from all reading frames included)

+#### Outputs by Reading Frame
-Each output file name is formatted as:
+Each reading frame specific output file name is formatted as:
-`discovered-proteins-reading-frame-<READING_FRAME>.txt` where `<READING_FRAME>`
+`discovered-proteins-reading-frame-<READING_FRAME>.<EXPORT_EXTENSION>` where:
-is the index 1, 2, or 3, corresponding to the reading frame used when the protein was found.
+- `<READING_FRAME>`is the index 1, 2, or 3, corresponding to the reading
+frame used when the protein was found, and
+- `<EXPORT_EXTENSION>` corresponds to the extension used by the export option selected (`.csv`, `.json`, or `.xlsx`)

+If no proteins were found within a particular reading frame, then no output data are exported for that reading frame.

+#### All Discovered Proteins Outputs
+Results for all the proteins discoverd for a given sequence are formatted as:
+`discovered-proteins.<EXPORT_EXTENSION>` where:
+- `<EXPORT_EXTENSION>` corresponds to the extension used by the export option selected (`.csv`, `.json`, or `.xlsx`)

+If no proteins were found for a given protein sequence, then no output data are exported.

+#### Output File Contents
-Within each file, results are presented as a list of JSON formatted line strings with one result per line.
-Each JSON string contains the following key-value
+Within each file, results are organized either as tables (in the case of `CSV` and `Excel` exports), or as lists of `JSON` objects (in the case of `JSON` exports).
+Each file contains the following information:
-pairs:

 - `reading_frame`: `(int)` The reading frame used during translation.
 - `rna_sequence_position`: `(int)` The place in the RNA sequence where translation began.